pak-ji/mptcp-netlink-api-example/README.md

 ## Caution
 * Must be an MPTCP for multipath-tcp.org.
 * The mptcp version must be 0.95 or higher
-* The client must have two NICs.
+* The client must have at least two NICs.
 * The client must complete Routing setup.
 (See this link : https://multipath-tcp.org/pmwiki.php/Users/ConfigureRouting)
 * Servers and clients must not use loopback addresses.